 Circuit-closed tell-tale mandatory.

 This tell-tale shall be non-flashing and shall not be required if the instrument panel lighting can only be turned on simultaneously with the front position lamps.
-In the case

 This requirement does not apply when light signalling system operates according to Paragraph 6.2.7.6.2.

-However, a tell-tale indicating failure is mandatory if required by the device regulation."
+However, a tell-tale indicating failure is mandatory if required by the component regulation."

 Paragraph 6.10.8., amend to read: